 economic and political sociology, the political economy of development, ICT4D and the role of technology in intermediating economic and political relations, trust and social networks

 Positions held at the OII

 - Postdoctoral Researcher, October 2011 - December 2013

-By using surveys, interviews and in-depth observations, this project examines the expectations and stated potentials of broadband Internet in East Africa and compares those expectations to on-the-ground effects that broadband connectivity is having.
+By using surveys, interviews and in-depth observations, this project examined the expectations and stated potentials of broadband Internet in East Africa and compared those expectations to on-the-ground effects that broadband connectivity is having.

 - Mann, Laura (2013) "We do our bit in our own space": DAL Group and the Development of a Curiously Sudanese Enclave Economy.
 Journal of Modern African Studies 51 (2).